codebyshennan/tamkeen-data/docs/1-frontend/assignment/world-clock.md

 Import the `useEffect` hook from `React`,  we can implement this method above the `return` statement inside the `App` Component in `App.jsx`.
 Add a `setInterval` function call inside the `useEffect` method that updates the `date` variable in local state to a new date with `setDate` every second.
 Save the timer ID returned by `setInterval` variable such as `timerId`, and call `clearInterval` on that `timerId` within the teardown function that can be implemented in useEffect.

-The clock in our UI should now automatically update every second! <a href="https://github.com/rocketacademy/world-clock-3.2" target="_blank">Here</a> is a reference solution for this section.
+The clock in our UI should now automatically update every second! <a href="https://github.com/SkillsUnion/world-clock/blob/setInterval_app_logic/src/App.jsx" target="_blank">Here</a> is a reference solution for this section.

 >**Full reference solution at bottom of page**
 >
->Rocket exercises will typically have a reference solution at the bottom of each exercise page.
+>Exercises will typically have a reference solution at the bottom of each exercise page.
 We will provide code examples inline for explanation, but otherwise we hope you will attempt the exercises on your own and review reference solutions afterward.

 ### Refactor clock display logic into its own Component